U.S. marshals still hunt Alcatraz escape artists, 50 years later

 The trio's Houdini-like breakout from the supposedly escape-proof prison spurred the biggest manhunt since the kidnapping of aviator Charles Lindbergh's baby in 1932, and inspired the 1979 Hollywood film "Escape from Alcatraz," starring Clint Eastwood.

 Half a century later, the search for clues about the fate of the men continues.
-Authorities have chased thousands of leads in nearly every state in the union, U.S. Marhsal Michael Dyke said.
+Authorities have chased thousands of leads in nearly every state in the union, U.S. Marshal Michael Dyke said.

 Dyke, a history buff who has been looking for the escapees since 2003, still gets tips about the case and said he pursues them all.